Koç School

-The Koç School (Koç Okulu) is a private coeducational school in Turkey founded by Vehbi Koç, one of Turkey's wealthiest businessmen.
+The Koç School (Koç Okulu) is a private coeducational school in İstanbul, Turkey, founded by Vehbi Koç, one of Turkey's wealthiest businessmen.
 The school comprises a high school that pioneered the IB program in Turkey and an elementary school.
 Prospective students gain admission into the high school based on their achievements on the nationwide examination for high schools in Turkey.

 General information

 Koç School is a high and elementary school fully accredited by the Turkish Ministry of Education, European Council of International Schools (ECIS), International Baccalaureate Organisation (IBO), Independent schools UK, England, Scotland, Wales & NI and international schools worldwide (ISBI) and the National Association for College Admission Counseling (NACAC).
 It offers boarding for five or seven days a week for students of classes between high school prep to 12th grade at its dorms on its campus.

 History

 Founded in 1988 by Vehbi Koç Foundation, Koç School has quickly become one of Turkey's most selective and competitive university preparatory schools.

 Koç School started offering the IB Diploma Programme in 1994.
 With the introduction of the programme, many students began to apply to overseas educational institutes with high reputation.
-Koç students have been accepted into universities such as Princeton, Harvard, Oxford, Cambridge, Cornell, Yale, Columbia, University of Pennsylvania, Stanford, MIT, and University of Chicago.
+Koç students have been accepted into universities such as Princeton, Harvard, Oxford, Cambridge, Cornell, Yale, Columbia, Georgetown, University of Pennsylvania, Stanford, Dartmouth, MIT, the London School of Economics, and University of Chicago.
 With a guidance office committed to assisting students in gaining admission to colleges abroad, the number of Koç students seeking overseas education has constantly increased.

 The school's Turkish university entrance success is also considerable: general student achievement is among the top when compared with other similar high schools.
-In fact in 2000, the top scorer of ÖSS was a Koç School graduate.
-In the 2006 ÖSS, 19 Koç students were in the top 1000 of over 1.500.000 attendants and many students that applied abroad were accepted to top ten universities in the US.
+In fact in 2000, the top scorer of the national university entrance examination was a Koç School alumna.
+In the 2006 national examination, 19 Koç students were in the top 1000 of over 1.500.000 attendants and many students that applied abroad were accepted to top ten universities in the US.